psychemedia/middle-english-romances/gawain_ragnell_sovereignty.md

 "Nay, drede you nott, lord', by Mary flower',
 I am nott that man that wold' you difhonor,
 Nother by euyn ne by moron."—
-"Forsoth I was of huntyng in Inglefwod',
+"Forsoth I was of huntyng in Inglefwod'
 Thowe knoweft well I flewe an hartt, by the rode,
 Alle my fylf alon;
 Ther mett I with a knyght armyd' fure,